Champii/dotfiles/README.md

     - Better error management and diagnostic details

   - Parser
+    - High priority
       - Mod management
       - Comments (end of line ('#') or inline ('/*' '*/')
       - Pattern matching and destructuring
       - Allow multiline function arguments
       - Function signature
       - ParseType must handle parenthesis and function type
       - Tuples
-    - Struct default value
+      - Empty fn call with `!`
+      - Multiline dot chaining

+    - Low priority list:
       - Struct default constructor
-    - Empty fn call with `!`
       - Chain calls without variables
-    - Multiline dot chaining
       - Default arguments and named arguments
       - Error bubbling with `?`
       - Postfix `if` and `loop`
       - Oneliner for loops (other than postfix)
-    - Comments (end of line ('#') or inline ('/*' '*/')
+      - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
+      - Struct default value
       - Async?
-    - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)

   - Desugar
     - Operator precedence